Whatsapp Scams to Be Aware Of

 Military romance scammers will use stolen photos of military service workers from internet websites and message you randomly, often using military jargon and titles.

-On Facebook, with almost 71% of American users, scammers would be in Facebook groups looking for potential targets like single men or women.
+However, scammers have also ventured their way onto apps like Facebook.
+With almost 71% of American users, scammers scour the platform’s groups looking for potential targets like single men or women.

-U.S. military officials and official websites receive hundreds of reports from victims of military romance scams.
-Scammers might manipulate you with some of these claims:
+US military officials and official websites receive hundreds of reports from victims of military romance scams.
+Scammers might manipulate you with claims that they:

-• They can't do video calls because of security reasons.
+- Can’t do video calls because of security reasons

-• They are U.S. military members serving in other countries like Syria and Afghanistan.
+- Are U.S. military members serving in other countries like Syria and Afghanistan

-• They'll need to borrow money from you to pay for military-related expenses like travel arrangements to go home.
+- Need to borrow money from you to pay for military-related expenses like travel arrangements to go home

-• They'll portray that they're near the end of their careers and willing to settle down with you.
+- Are near the end of their careers and willing to settle down with you

-The U.S. Embassy in Afghanistan released a public warning as they have received inquiries from victims of military romance scams from dating apps and social media platforms like Facebook, Viber, Kik, and Whatsapp.
+The scams were so prevalent that US Embassy in Afghanistan had to release a public warning.
+This action was due to numerous inquiries from victims of military romance scams from dating apps and social media platforms like Facebook, Viber, Kik, and WhatsApp.

-The report says military romance scammers have been claiming to be a member of the U.S. military or employees deployed in Afghanistan.
-After spending months building a relationship with you, they tell made-up stories to steal your money.
+The report warns of military romance scammers claiming to be a member of the US military or employees deployed in Afghanistan.
+After spending months building a relationship with their victim, the scammers make up stories to get unsuspecting victims to send them money.

 3. Blackmail and Sextortion Scam